kislerdm/pulumi-neon/docs/_index.md

 - Gradle >=8.12, <9.0.
 - [Neon API key](https://api-docs.neon.tech/reference/authentication#neon-api-keys) exported as env variable `NEON_API_KEY`.

-1. Create a pulumi project by running `pulumi new java-gradle`
+1. Create a Pulumi project by running `pulumi new java-gradle`
 2. Configure the Pulumi secret by running `pulumi config set --secret neon:api_key ${NEON_API_KEY}`.
 3. Add the SDK as dependency to the dependencies in the file `app/build.gradle`: